Althro/Tinvaak2/README.md

 ### Game Folder

-Tinvaak uses a new Wabbajack feature called Stock Game to keep your Skyrim installation clean.
+Tinvaak uses a Wabbajack feature called Stock Game to keep your Skyrim installation clean.
 All the files that you need to run the list are in a folder called “Game Root”.
 You don’t need to copy anything at all.

 ### BethINI